Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: methods

-To understand gamers' perspectives on the restorative justice process, we interviewed victims (people who have been harmed), offenders (people who have harmed others)\footnote{ Our use of the terms ``victim'' and ``offender'' is for brevity and meant to clarify the role these participants played in specific harm cases we were studying.
+In total, we interviewed 23 participants from the Overwatch gaming community for this study (Table \ref{table:1}).
+To understand Overwatch gamers' perspectives on the restorative justice process, we interviewed victims (those harmed), offenders (those who harm)\footnote{ We use the terms ``victim'' and ``offender'' for brevity and to clarify participants' roles in specific harm cases.
 We recognize and agree with calls for eradicating the use of these labels over the long term.
-Some restorative justice practitioners believe these labels and their meanings are rooted in the punitive justice system, and transformation to restorative justice requires transformation of the language we use.
+Some restorative justice practitioners believe these labels and their meanings are rooted in the punitive justice system, and transformation to restorative justice requires transforming our language.
 Using ``offenders'' may imply that people are ``inherently bad'' and deserve the condemnation of society \cite{branham_2019}, while using ``victims'' may feel disempowering to some and deny the agency victims should have in restorative justice \cite{gavrielides2017collapsing}.
 Less popular alternatives to these terms include ``the person who caused harm'' or ``perpetrator'' and the ``person who has been harmed'' or ``survivor.''
 Accordingly, the language of ``victim-offender conference'' has also shifted to ``restorative justice circle.''
-However, such alternative terms may also not align with the self-image of harm participants, as we found during our data collection.
-For this early-stage research, we have retained the use of ``victims'' and ``offenders'' to keep in line with the language used by our participants. }, and moderators who dealt with the cases being discussed.
-We were not able to include Overwatch moderators in our study because they are commercial content moderators \cite{roberts2018digital} who remain anonymous as well as constrained by non-disclosure agreements.
-We interviewed 23 participants from the Overwatch gaming community for this study.
+However, such alternative terms may also not align with the self-image of harmed participants, as we found during our data collection.
+For this early-stage research, we retain the original terminology to be consistent with the language participants used. }, and Discord moderators who dealt with the cases being discussed.
+Some participants fall into more than one of these three groups.
+We could not include Overwatch moderators in our study because they are commercial content moderators \cite{roberts2018digital} who remain anonymous and constrained by non-disclosure agreements.